Top 7 Interior Design Trends for 2020

-Scheme fitted out by Select Interiors for Capital & Centric HQ, designed by UTH Studios with Black as main theme, curtains to section of areas, lighting & furniture.
+Scheme fitted out by Select Interiors for Capital & Centric HQ, designed by UTH Studios with Black as the main theme, curtains to section off areas, lighting & furniture.

 Black is back and bigger than ever!
 Interior design firms predict that “black everything,” from cabinets to sinks, paint, and countertops will be one of the top trends in 2020.
 Black walls, finishes, and furniture can make your home look high end and on-trend.
 One of the reasons Black has been so off putting to consumers in the past is because there’s this assumption that black makes a room look smaller and it can feel a little claustrophobic.
 You can combat that problem by including contrasting colours as the scheme above with Taupe ease this concern.
 We’re looking forward to bold and matte blacks next year!

 A recent installation in a Reception for a media company that combines the trend for Pink & velvet.

 Velvet may not be everyone’s cup of tea, but it’s going to be steaming hot and trendy in 2020.
 It’s the perfect blend of luxury and comfort.
 When most people think of velvet, they’re often thinking about the old red velvet upholstery of yesteryear.
 This year and into the next, interior design firms are taking a deep dive into velvet design options, particularly for sofas.
 And, our colour options are wider than ever.
 We’re talking vibrant blues, pinks, burnt orange being the top tip for staying ahead of the crowd.
 The possibilities for velvet furniture in 2020 are endless.

 See the scheme above for Lucid Group that combines the trend for Velvet, Biophilia and strong Geometric splash backs.